roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  I needed a few moments to regain my senses, my dick and balls drained of my first orgasm, my muscles burning and chest heaving.
 I felt sweat dripping off my forehead.
 After a deep breath, I looked down at the hot mess on her big tits, watching her rub my sperm around her soft skin, seeing her panting and loving it.
 She was proud to make me cum so hard.

  Now, when I fuck a hot chick, I recharge pretty fucking fast.
 My dick won't go soft, and if I really wanted to, I probably could have started fucking Payton again even though I literally just had an orgasm.
 But I knew I could entertain her a while, and get my cock ready to ram-fuck her savagely again in a few minutes.
-Report_Story #3